Forgotten Hard Rock Albums: Piledriver, "Metal Inquisition" (1985)

 The Shocking Revelations!!!

-As the years went by, Piledriver was forgotten by all but the most devoted headbangers... but in the late 1990s, metal fanzines and web sites began to wonder, "Whatever happened to Piledriver, anyway?"
+By the late 1990s, metal fanzines and web sites began to wonder, "Whatever happened to Piledriver, anyway?"
 When journalists attempted to hunt down the band members for interviews, Metaldom at Large was shocked to learn that Piledriver had never really been a "band" at all, but a studio creation intended to cash in on the burgeoning thrash-metal craze.
 The Metal Inquisition tracks were whipped up by Leslie Howe and Louise Reny, a pair of Canadian musicians who then called in a young singer named Gord Kirchin, with whom they'd previously jammed in a band called "Mainstream," to provide vocals for the pre-existing songs.
-Kirchin also supplied vox for another semi-completed album created by Howe & Reny, Go Ahead...Make My Day!, which was released under the fictitious band name "Convict" in 1985.
-(The tracks "Twister" and "Devil's Lust," which replaced the controversial "Sex With Satan" and "Sodomize The Dead" on the American pressing of Metal Inquisition, were leftovers from the Convict recording sessions.)
+Kirchin also supplied vox for another semi-completed album by Howe & Reny, Go Ahead...Make My Day!, which was released under the fictitious band name "Convict" in 1985.
+(The tracks "Twister" and "Devil's Lust," which replaced the controversial "Sex With Satan" and "Sodomize The Dead" on the American version of Metal Inquisition, were leftovers from the Convict recording sessions.)

 The second Piledriver album, 1986's Stay Ugly, continued this arrangement.
 Though a new lineup of (bogus) musicians were listed on the album's credits, all the songs on Stay Ugly were written and performed by David DeFeis and Edward Pursino of Long Island, New York power-metal band Virgin Steele, with Kirchin once again providing vocals.
 In spite of these revelations, the band and their albums had already achieved Cult Classic status.